 Navigate to Grouping from the main workspace navigation to get started.

 Sections are the highest level of organizing groups.
 As a best practice, you can use sections to separate groupings from various integrations (although it's important to note you can also mix metrics from different integrations in the same group).

-Select "+ Add Section" and give your section a name.
+Select "+ Add Grouping" and give your group section a name.